-The Modelling and Simulation Centre (MASC) will strengthen the network of world renowned research centres at The University of Manchester.
-MASC is based in the School of Mechanical, Aerospace and Civil Engineering (MACE) and forms part of the Dalton Nuclear Institute, as well as having strong links with the Materials Performance Centre, UMARI, the Tyndall Centre and the Laser Processing Centre.
+The Modeling and Simulation Center (MaSC) will strengthen the network of world renowned research centres at The University of Manchester.
+MaSC is based in the School of Mechanical, Aerospace and Civil Engineering (MACE) and forms part of the Dalton Nuclear Institute, as well as having strong links with the Materials Performance Centre, UMARI, the Tyndall Centre and the Laser Processing Centre.

 Our activities in solid mechanics and materials have seen great developments both in terms of volume of activity and in scientific advances.
 The diverse activities in thermal hydraulics research encompass fundamental science as well as an increasing level of support for industrial operations.

 Why don't you come and join us?